enkidevs/curriculum/General/Data Structures and Algorithms/inserting-data-into-a-binary-search-tree.md

 ## Order Dependence

 You may have noticed that the shape of the BST depends on the order in which the data is inserted.
-For example, if the data were all inserted in ascending (or descending order), we would wind up with what is essentially a sorted linked list (worst-case scenario).
+For example, if the data were all inserted in ascending (or descending order), we would wind up with what essentially resembles a sorted linked list[1].

+---
+## Footnotes

+[1: Worst-case scenario]
+This refers to the case in which the tree's *height* (the distance between the root and the furthest away leaf from the root) is equal to the number of nodes in the tree.
+In this case, the operations that normally take `O(log n)` end up taking `O(n)`.

 ---
 ## Practice